The Dark Order: All Elite Wrestling (2019–present)

 In the days prior to Brodie Lee's death on December 26, 2020, his older son, Brodie Jr., nicknamed "Negative 1", was signed to All Elite Wrestling and became a member of his father's faction at the age of 8, with AEW stating that he can start to perform for the company when he becomes an adult if he so wishes.
 The December 30 episode of AEW Dynamite, known as the "Brodie Lee Celebration of Life", featured Dark Order members winning every match.
 Following this, Dark Order transitioned into babyfaces as they continued their storyline involving Hangman Page where Silver and Reynolds teamed with Page on several occasions while also still trying to recruit him into the group.
-However, on the January 20, 2021 episode of Dynamite, Page would politely rebuff their offer, as he felt that he did not work well in groups.
+However, on the January 20, 2021, episode of Dynamite, Page would politely rebuff their offer, as he felt that he did not work well in groups.
 At the Revolution event on March 7, Page defeated Matt Hardy; the Dark Order subsequently came down to the ring to celebrate with him.
 At Fight for the Fallen, Page teamed with the Dark Order to face Omega, the Young Bucks and The Good Brothers (Doc Gallows and Karl Anderson) in a 10-man tag team elimination match, where if Page and the Dark Order won, they would receive matches for the world and tag team championships, respectively.
 Page and the Dark Order were defeated, with Page being the last man eliminated on his team.

+On the June 15, 2023, episode of ROH TV, where The Dark Order had been appearing most frequently in 2023, John Silver confirmed that Stu Grayson had left the group and joined a rival faction, The Righteous with Vinny Marseglia.